£10.00 = 1yr access & certificate

 Section 4 | Emergency procedures for blood or OPIM exposure

-Therefore this course is relevant to anyone who, however occasionally, uses needles or works in the vicinity of spilt blood.
+Therefore this course is relevant for anyone who, however occasionally, uses needles or works in the vicinity of spilt blood.
 Examples include: emergency services, medical staff, tattoo artists, lab technicians, cleaners.

 | Final assessment to evidence learning